ansromanov/neon-invanders/README.md

-# Neon Space Invaders
+# Neon Invaders

-A modern, neon-themed implementation of the classic Space Invaders game with improved mechanics and proper code structure.
+A modern, neon-themed implementation of the classic Space Invaders game with improved mechanics, Tetris-inspired power-ups, and enhanced ship graphics.

 ## Features